Vivek-04022001/documentation/coredev/packages-dependencies.md

 This was solved already.

 Nevertheless we have indirection on all other levels.
-Since Plone consists of a lot of packages, it is complex to untangle those.
+Since Plone consists of a lot of packages, it's complex to untangle those.

 ## Mental model